octue/octue-sdk-python/docs/source/inter_service_compatibility.rst

 Inter-service compatibility
 ===========================

-Octue services acting as parents and children communicate with each other according to the `services communication schema <https://strands.octue.com/octue/service-communication>`_.
+Twined services acting as parents and children communicate with each other according to the `services communication schema <https://strands.octue.com/octue/service-communication>`_.
 The table below shows which ``octue`` versions parents can run (rows) to send questions compatible with versions children are running (columns).
 Note that this table does not display whether children's responses are compatible with the parent, just that a child is able to accept a question.